MojosBeans100/MS3-bike-hire/README.md

 For example, if they book two bikes, one of which is available and one which is not available, the code will still book in the available one.
 In reality, this might not make sense as in that case the user would most likely prefer to simply cancel the booking entirely.
 The code could be re-written:  if the user is not happy with alternatives, ensure all bikes are found before actually writing them to the calendar.

+* It is possible an error may occur if the Google Form is inadequately filled out: in particular, it was discovered during testing that if a bike type is selected but the size is not, the code will return an error.
+This could be fixed with a short loop at the start to check all necessary fields have been filled out, or within Google Forms there may be a function to require the size field if the type field is selected.
+However, if the size field was made a requirement, it would be necessary for the user to fill out information for all 5 bikes, when they may only wish to book less than 5.

+* There is no doubt a wealth of refactoring which could be carried out to run this code more efficiently.

 [Back to Table of Contents](#table-of-contents)